Visiting the Lake District in February allows you to experience a very different version of this stunning part of the world.

 Visit the Cascades Spa and Leisure Club in Backbarrow

-For those seeking relaxation and rejuvenation, the Cascades Spa and Leisure Club offers a luxurious retreat.
+The Cascades Spa and Leisure Club offers a luxurious retreat for those seeking relaxation and rejuvenation.

 In the quiet village of Backbarrow, the spa provides a range of treatments designed to pamper and refresh.